-UiO plans to release a new generation mobile app for Android tablets and mobiles in Aug 2018.
-It will replace the current Data Capture, Event Capture and Tracker Capture apps.
-An SDK for others to develop their own application will also be released from May 2018.
-To work, it will require DHIS 2.30 (or better) as its backend.
+UiO new generation Android Capture app is to be released in Aug 2018.
+It will replace the current Data, Event and Tracker Capture apps.
+To work, it will require DHIS 2.29 (or greater) as its backend.

-The app user interface has been designed from scratch.
 The new user experience is centred around the frontline health worker as its main user.
-The user experience is based on ‘activities’ – the app doesn’t make any distinction between DHIS2’s three data domains (aggregate, events, tracker).
+It is based on ‘activities’ – the app doesn’t make any distinction between DHIS2’s three data domains (aggregate, events, tracker).
 New rendering options are to be offered to facilitate data collection, including the use of fully pictorial layouts for simple surveys.

-The SDK streamlines data & metadata synchronization, keeping the whole DHIS2 data model associated to a user offline, in the most efficient way.
-For this we use new optimized API endpoints and metadata sync services, which are only available from DHIS 2.30 or greater.
+UiO will also release a SDK to facilitate the development of Android Apps for specific use cases.
+The SDK streamlines data & metadata synchronization fast tracking the development of offline apps in the most efficient way.
+For this we use new optimized API endpoints and metadata sync services, which are only available from DHIS 2.29 or greater.